Snorkeling in Huatulco: An Incredible Underwater Adventure

 It’s also possible to do some snorkeling from the shore at Dreams Resort & Spa and to a lesser extent, Secrets Resort & Spa, where you’ll need to wait for low tide and cross over the rocks at the end of Conejos Bay to find the best snorkeling area.

-Travel Tips for Snorkeling in Huatulco
+Travel Tips for Huatulco Snorkeling Tours, Tips, Gear and Excursions

 What to Pack: According to the environmental protection organization Marine Safe and many other sources, “swimmer pollution” is a major cause of declining coral reefs in many parts of the world, including the Caribbean, the Red Sea, Costa Rica and anywhere humans get into the water on or near a reef.